emmagraham/STAT540-UBC.github.io/syllabus.md

     - Now - January 22: Pitch your ideas, find an idea, form a 4-5 people group
     - January 29: Finish the initial project proposal
     - February 12: Receive feedback on the project proposal
-    - February 15: Finalize the proposal
+    - March 4: Finalize the report
     - April 6: Poster session
 - Grading and deliverable
     - Primary deliverable is a poster.
 Each student also produces a short report